 William McRaven, Admiral, U.S. Navy (Ret.)

-Joe Straus served as speaker of the Texas House of Representatives from 2009 to 2019, making him the longest-serving Republican speaker in Texas history.
+Joe Straus served as Speaker of the Texas House of Representatives from 2009 to 2019, making him the longest-serving Republican Speaker in Texas history.
 He is a graduate of Vanderbilt University and served in the administrations of Presidents Ronald Reagan and George H.W.
 Bush.
 Straus is known for his constructive governing style, and for championing public education and mental health reform.
-Since his time in office, he launched a PAC called Texas Forever Forward in order to "promote a thoughtful, conservative approach to governing." @SpeakerStraus
+Since his time in office, he launched a PAC called Texas Forever Forward to "promote a thoughtful, conservative approach to governing." @SpeakerStraus

-Kirk Watson has served as a Texas state senator since his election in 2006, and in 2019 was elected as the president pro tempore of the Texas Senate in the 86th Legislature.
-Sen. Watson served as Austin's mayor from 1997 to 2001.
-As an attorney, mayor and legislator, Watson’s priority has been working to ensure Texas gives children the opportunity to thrive with great public schools and ready access to health care.
-He is considered the foremost legislative champion of both the Dell Medical School and a new modern teaching and safety-net hospital, Dell Seton Medical Center, at The University of Texas.
+Kirk Watson is the Founding Dean of the University of Houston Hobby School of Public Affairs.
+He represented Texas's 14th District as a State Senator from 2006 to 2020, and in 2019 was elected as President Pro Tempore of the Texas Senate in the 86th Legislature.
+Watson served as Austin's Mayor from 1997 to 2001.
+As an attorney, mayor and legislator, Watson's priority has been working to ensure Texas gives children the opportunity to thrive with great public schools and ready access to health care.
+He is considered the foremost legislative champion of both the Dell Medical School and a new modern teaching and safety-net hospital, Dell Seton Medical Center, at The University of Texas. @KirkPWatson